|

 Having learned more

-about the reasons for the change, I am sure there isn't anything to
+about the reasons for the change, I was sure there wasn't anything to

 worry about.
-The lamps in the Well, in particular, I learn were
+The lamps in the Well in particular, I learned, were

 rusted at the base and so, presumably, at risk of falling on some

-had developed a fault which meant they couldn't be turned off!
-So
+had developed a fault which meant they couldn't be turned off! and

 already a number of lights around the perimeter of the churchyard

-which have been there for a while - as shown by the peeling black
+which had been in place for a while - as shown by the peeling black

 paint.